 We mentioned that he has a bill for his physical therapy where Medicare paid 80% of his medical bills.

 Thankfully, Robert has a Medicare Supplement Plan G.

 The additional coverage he took out when he first became eligible for Medicare helped pay the majority of his out-of-pocket.

-We will talk more about the different Medicare Supplements and how they work in a different post.
+We talk about the different Medicare Supplements here.

 As you can see, Part B (outpatient) works with Part A (inpatient) to cover a significant portion of your medical expenses.

 There are a lot of ways to minimize out-of-pocket costs while getting the most benefit.

 If you have any questions, use the search tool at the top of this page or on the home page.

 Or if you would like further explanation of any of the topics we discussed, please fill out a contact form and submit your questions.

 If you prefer to speak by phone, call us at 888-209-5049.